 As you can see we jumped a massive 18 Pagespeed points to 78.
 This change alone takes our desktop ranking above 80 and into the green zone.

-In comparison, just think of all the hours you spent trying to optimize images and improve CSS delivery for a minimal gains.
+In comparison, just think of all the hours you spent trying to optimize images, serve them image in next-gen format and improve CSS delivery for a minimal gains.
 With this change we have bypassed so much hard work and got ourselves a fast site.

 This code snippet will instruct Nginx to use gzip to compress files it serves on the fly.
 This means a smaller amount of data is transferred when a user requests a webpage from your server meaning it can get there quicker.
 When it arrives at the browser, the data is decompressed with no loss of quality and the code is rendered to display your site.